 If students need additional help choosing a critical lens that relates to the event, review the types of lenses.
-Model relating one lens to the event, and then prompt student thinking with another lens before having them continue.
+Model relating one lens to the event.
+Then prompt student thinking using another lens before having them continue.

-17. Draft an initial closed (yes/no) question linking the lens to the subject.
+18. Draft an initial closed (yes/no) question linking the lens to the subject.